yhchen24/Missing-Density-PDB/README.md

 # downloads sample dataset into your local machine
 getdata.get_samples()

-# names of proteins to explore
+# names of PDB files to explore
 protein_list = ['1a0j', '1a3b', '1a7v', '1a09', '1a46', '1a52', '1a55', '1a95', '1ad4', '1adw']

 # extract features of interest to dataframe